Dreams Can Help the Grieving Process

 It’s been about two months since Mom left us, and the process goes on.
 Recently, I had two dreams that reflect how I’m integrating her passing into who I am, and into my life.
 They also represent the circle of life, and the circle of mothers and daughters.
 When I did a vision board a few weeks ago, (pictures and words on posterboard), I hadn’t planned to, but began it with pictures of my mother and myself, and my daughter and myself, and used phrases such as “full circle” and “strength” and “open arms.”

 The second dream, a bit longer, took place in a care home, but not the one Mom lived in.
 The home and the staff seemed generic, and were unknown to me, totally unlike the Totem experience.
-In the dream, my mother was dying, but then she turned around and improved — so much so that she could speak again (she hadn’t really spoken for a long time).
+In the dream, my mother was dying, but then she turned around and improved — so much so that she could speak again.
 She was going to be sent to the hospital, but then I got the idea of “taking her home” for her last few days.
 The home wasn’t my current one, however; it was our family home on Lawrence Avenue in Toronto.
 I was helping her go home.
 There’s the full circle again.

 During Mom’s last week, we all helped her go home, with our visits, our music, and most importantly, our love.
 Also, and this will no doubt sound weird to some of you, for several weeks before Mom became ill, I craved a pair of large, white, feathery wings to put on – not to worry, they were only going to be worn around the house!
 (You need to know that I have been enamoured of huge white wings for many years, ever since I saw the several part movie on television called “Mr. Pim” about a man in a small village in England who began to grow beautiful wings.)